| Residences | Civilian Occupation |

 Military Service

 Brittingham enlisted in the Women’s Army Auxiliary Corps (W.A.A.C.) in Philadelphia on February 16, 1943.
-She began her basic training with Company 3, 21st Regiment, at Fort Oglethorpe, Georgia.
-Soon after, on March 5, 1943, she was diagnosed with appendicitis.
+On March 4, 1943, she joined Company 3, 21st Training Regiment, 3rd W.A.A.C.
+Training Center at Fort Oglethorpe, Georgia.
+Soon after, on March 12, 1943, she was hospitalized with appendicitis.
 According to a May 12, 1943, article in The Philadelphia Inquirer, after surgery, Brittingham “was on the road to recovery when peritonitis developed.”
-Brittingham died in the Fort Oglethorpe Station Hospital on May 10, 1943, aged 24.
+She died at the Station Hospital, Fort Oglethorpe, Georgia, on May 10, 1943, aged 24.
+Her death was deemed to be in the line of duty.

 After services in Wyoming, Delaware, on May 15, 1943, Brittingham was buried at Odd Fellows Cemetery in Smyrna, Delaware.
 Her parents and several siblings were also buried there after their deaths.